yenhsunlin/snorer/snorer_docs/docs/api/kinematics/22scat.md

 # 2-2 elastic scattering

-In [User Manual/Physics Overview <i class="fa-regular fa-bookmark"></i>](../../manual/overview.md#particle-kinematics){:target="_blank"} we have reviewed the 2-2 elastic scattering with one is massless neutrino.
+We have reviewed the 2-2 elastic scattering with one is massless neutrino in [BDM Physics](../../manual/overview.md#particle-kinematics){:target="_blank"}.
-In order to facilitate a broader case, we relax the massless assumption and do not distinguish them as any particle species.
+In order to facilitate a broader case, we relax the massless assumption and do not identitfy them as any particle species.
 This aids us to build an independent class that is suitable for any 2-2 scattering with non-zero masses.

 ## General expressions